denekm/reading-notes/read10.md

 6.What does the word ‘debugger’ do in your code?

-*It shows us the history
+*Stops the code from running